anonfaded/FadCam/README.md

 - Custom notification presets and descriptions
 - Audio input source selection (phone mic, wired/Bluetooth)
 - Dynamic watermarks with timestamp, logo, and GPS options
+ - App Shortcuts: Three quick actions are available (Start Recording, Stop Recording, Toggle Torch).
+These shortcuts can be triggered without opening the app and can be mapped with key-mapping apps (e.g. MacroDroid) to hardware buttons (like volume buttons) for convenient control.
 </details>

 <details>